The Listeners Poem Summary, Meanings, Questions and Answers

 ii.
 Was the strange and eerie feeling experienced by the traveller an indication of supernatural entities, such as phantoms, being present in the house?

 iii.
-What exactly was the promise that the traveller had gone to fulfill, and who had asked him to fulfill it?
+What exactly was the promise that the traveller had gone to fulfil, and who had asked him to fulfil it?

 iv.
 What prompted the traveller to arrive at the house at night?
 Was it a condition of the promise, or did he have to travel a long distance and arrive late in the day?